fastbodin/anionic_clar_fullerene_ILP/README.md

 **Update** the Makefile to point to your copy of Gurobi.
 I included an example that I used on my Macbook when running Gurobi 11.

-There are a couple compiling flags you can change in `include.h`.
+There are a some compiling flags you can change in `include.h`.

 ```
 // Input the maximum size of a fullerene you plan to read in